j-enk/IT2901-25-elfryd/battery-sensor/nrf/hub/README.md

 1. **MQTT Thread**: Handles LTE connection, MQTT connectivity, and message events
 2. **Publisher Thread**: Manages the publishing queue and sends data to MQTT broker
-3. **Sensor Thread**: Collects data from sensors and queues it for publication
+3. **Sensor Thread**: Collects sensor data from centrals and queues it for publication
 4. **Time Thread**: Synchronizes time with network for accurate timestamping

 ### Core Features